23. In Love With Spring: My Novel Online

 “How is Zeke?”

-Allie’s expression turned sad.
 “He missed all last week.
 And he was only in one day this week.
 And then he didn’t even go to many classes.
-I… ” she hesitated, took a deep breath.
+I…” Allie hesitated, took a deep breath.
 “I didn’t either.
 I mean, I skipped all my classes, too, and sat on the swings in the playground with him.”

 Allie, caught in the crossfire between hope and reality, didn’t answer.
 This is my weekend away from everything.
 I’m going to have fun.
 “So how’s the play coming?”